By Guest Blogger Sandy Harper

 I cannot say enough great things about our guide.
 She was extremely knowledgeable, patient and friendly.
 No matter what we brought to her to examine, she had an answer for us.
 It was great how she would share interesting information about each site or on the minerals.
 In addition, she was quick to nicely tell us if we were doing something wrong or if there was a better way to go about it.

-There are multiple activity packages you can choose.
+There are multiple activity packages you can choose from.
 You can pay to do just one or all three.
 You can also purchase extra or larger buckets of native and enriched earth for sluicing.
 When you pay for an activity, you are also paying and agreeing to a prospecting permit.
 Permits are a must for anyone participating in the activity and those just watching.

 If you are thinking of taking a trip to Emerald Hollow Mine, I suggest subscribing to their newsletters.
 They often offer special coupons and updates.
 The newsletter also has interesting articles about the minerals and gems.
 I have rock loving kids so I find the articles handy and a great way to teach my kids about their rock finds.